-You can have a 401 (k) and a roth ira at the same time.
+If you're looking for the best gold and silver IRA, then you should consider opening a Roth or traditional IRA.
+You can have a 401 (k) and a Roth IRA at the same time.
 Contributing to both is not only allowed, but it can be an effective retirement savings strategy.
 However, there are some income and contribution limits that determine your eligibility to contribute to both types of accounts.
 Transferring money from a traditional IRA to a Roth IRA is called a conversion.

 If you don't have a basis in your traditional IRA, the full amount will be included in your income.
 Otherwise, the amount included in the income is calculated as if you were withdrawing money from a traditional IRA.
 You can convert funds from your traditional IRA into a Roth IRA regardless of your income.
 The basic investment vehicle for each of these plans is an IRA, and investment restrictions apply equally to all types of IRAs.

 Contributions to traditional IRAs are made before taxes, so any money you withdraw later will be taxable.
 Distributions from a designated Roth account can only be transferred to another designated Roth account or to a Roth IRA account.
 However, a married worker can contribute to a spousal IRA on behalf of their spouse if their spouse earned no income during the year.
 Combining a 401 (k) and a Roth IRA can help you get tax and estate planning benefits at different points in your financial journey.